Generic Name: ofloxacin (oh-FLOX-uh-SIN)

 - Ofloxacin drops should not be used in CHILDREN younger than 1 year old; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using ofloxacin drops while you are pregnant.
-It is not known if ofloxacin drops is excreted in breast milk.
+It is not known if ofloxacin drops are excreted in breast milk.
 Do not breast-feed while taking ofloxacin drops.

 Possible side effects of ofloxacin drops: